o2lab/go2/race_checker/README.md

 ### Flags

 `-debug`: Show debug information.

-`-focus`: Limit the analysis scope to a list of packages, separated by comas.

 `-ptrAnalysis`: Show occasions of pointer analysis returning multiple targets.
 Used for debugging purposes only.